tritonzhu/blog/content/post/two-sum-and-some-follow-up-problems.md

 ### Fewer Limitations: every number could be used multiple times

-I met this problem in an interview and I failed, after that I thought it carefully, and it's the initial reason why I wrote this post.
+I met this problem in an interview and I failed as I treated it as a recursion problem but failed to find the recursion relation.
+After that I thought it carefully, and it's the initial reason why I wrote this post.

 Firstly let's describe the problem: